 As a hospitality & tourism professional, you will be working in a dynamic and growing industry that demands the leadership of professionally educated individuals.
-Graduates find positions in resorts and spas, restaurants, bed and breakfasts, travel agencies, car rental firms, campgrounds, cruise lines, forest and recreational management, hotels and motels, state and national parks, extended stay and retirement homes, railroads, amusement parks/attractions, in tour operations and as guides, tourist boards, airlines, country clubs, convention exposition, in event and meeting planning, and visitor's bureaus.
+Graduates find positions in resorts and spas, restaurants, bed and breakfasts, travel agencies, cruise lines, forest and recreational management, hotels, state and national parks, amusement parks/attractions, in tour operations and as guides, tourist boards, airlines, country clubs, convention expositions, in event and meeting planning, and visitor's bureaus.
 CCV's associate degree will prepare you for transfer into Johnson State College's four-year program in hospitality & tourism.